xareelee/XAspect/README.md

 For example, say you want to log a message every time an object is initialized, you need to observe the invocation of `-[NSObject init]`.
 With XAspect, You can easily add `NSLog()` statements to `-[NSObject init]`.

-You could use XAspect to try this by yourself either:
+You could try this by yourself either:

  1. Find the following sample code in *Aspect-ObjectAllocation.m* in the *XAspectDev* project in the repository.
 Uncomment the `AspectPatch()` implementation, or

- 2. Install XAspect in your project and add the following code in a new *.m* file.
+ 2. Create a *Aspect-ObjectAllocation.m* in your project and add the following code (you should also install XAspect):

 ```objc